ehsanmok/create-your-own-lang-with-rust/book/src/01_calculator/basic_llvm.md

 add(x: i32, x: i32) -> i32 { x + y }
 ```

 but using the **LLVM language** and JIT it.
-Since LLVM is also a VM, it has its own Bytecodes and IR.
-The point is we need to define *every* bit of what makes up a function through LLVM basic constructs such as context, module, function signature setups, argument types, basic block, etc.
+For that, we need to define *every* bit of what makes up a function through LLVM basic constructs such as context, module, function signature setups, argument types, basic block, etc.

 Here is how to *stitch* our add function in LLVM